A naval tragedy

 When the music stops

-NBU 22 had attended the latest round of the annual "Battle of Music" competition between military bands from US ships based at Pearl Harbor the night before the attack.
+The night before the attack, NBU 22 had attended the latest round of the annual "Battle of Music" competition, a contest among the bands of various US Navy ships stationed at Pearl Harbor.

 Awards

-- Lieutenant Commander Samuel G. Fuqua, the ship's damage control officer, was awarded the Medal of Honor for his bravery in putting out fires and rescuing survivors from the stricken battleship.
+Among them, Lieutenant Commander Samuel G. Fuqua, the ship's damage control officer, was awarded the Medal of Honor.

-Posthumous Medals of Honor were also awarded to two high-ranking officers who were aboard the battleship when it was destroyed:
+Posthumous Medals of Honor were also awarded to two high-ranking officers who perished aboard the Arizona.
+Captain Franklin Van Valkenburgh was awarded for his gallant efforts to save the ship.

 Joe George, the saviour of Lauren Bruner and Donald Stratton, was eventually recognised for his bravery 2017.